 Deloitte sponsored the Economist Impact to survey 360 insurance executives who are engaged in the implementation of IFRS 17.
 This research has produced new insights on the collective view of the insurance industry on IFRS 17.

 Our key findings are around four major themes:

-Post-implementation.
+- Post-implementation.
 Our survey asked about the appetite of insurance executives to embrace the momentum of change triggered by IFRS 17.
-Are companies using IFRS 17 as a catalyst for continuing a modernization journey for finance and actuarial functions?
-We look at the perceived benefits - exploring the recent experience as well as the unfulfilled modernization ambitions insurance executives may have for their finance functions.
+Are companies using IFRS 17 as a catalyst for continuing a modernisation journey for finance and actuarial functions?
+We look at the perceived benefits - exploring the recent experience as well as the unfulfilled modernisation ambitions insurance executives may have for their finance functions.

 Additionally, we have published a statistical compendium that shares allof the data from the Economist Impact survey to enable you to go deeper intospecific areas of interest.